Ian Paton (bishop)

 Ian James Paton (born 1957) is a British Anglican bishop.
 Since 2018, he has been the Bishop of St Andrews, Dunkeld and Dunblane in the Scottish Episcopal Church.

 Biography

+Ian Paton was born in 1957 in Liverpool.
+His father was born in Kingskettle in Fife and grew up in the Craigie, Perth.
+As a child, Paton had little interest in faith, and joined a choir at an Anglican church in Liverpool to avoid Sunday School.
+While studying history at Cambridge University, he decided to train as an Anglican priest and was ordained at the age of 25.

+Paton served his curacy in Reading.
+He also served as a rector at a church in East Lothian, a university chaplain in Oxford, honorary Anglican Chaplain to Edinburgh University, and Associate Tutor at the Scottish Episcopal Institute.
+From 1997 to 2018, he served as Rector of Old Saint Paul's, Edinburgh, and was a Canon of St Mary's Cathedral, Edinburgh from 2004 to 2018.

-He was Rector of Old Saint Paul's, Edinburgh from 1997 to 2018, and a Canon of St Mary's Cathedral, Edinburgh from 2004 to 2018.
-In June 2018, it was announced that he had been elected as the next Bishop of St Andrews, Dunkeld and Dunblane.
+In June 2018, it was announced that he had been elected Bishop of St Andrews, Dunkeld and Dunblane.
 He was consecrated and installed as bishop during a service at St Ninian's Cathedral, Perth on 20 October 2018.

+Paton is the lead bishop for environmental affairs within the SEC.
+He supports the ordination of women and the rights of LGBTQ people.